NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 * Whether the metric is equivalent to a 15 person subjective test, when using **practical CI**
 * **N**, the number of subjects in an ad-hoc assessment or pilot test that is equivalent to the metric

-**Ideal CI** is a larger CI based on very stringent criteria. **Practical CI** is a smaller CI based on somewhat looser criteria.
-This increases the likelihood of errors and correct decisions.
+We recommend **practical CI** for most uses.
 Both thresholds are justified by lab-to-lab comparisons (e.g., when two labs perform the same subjective test, what is the likelihood that they will reach different conclusions).
-We recommend **practical CI** for most uses.

 When using **ideal CI** or **practical CI**, metric values indicate a preference only when the difference is greater than the CI.